GreyWolfDev/Werewolf/README.md

    * Note - Once all nodes are running the newest version (Node 2 directory), the next time you update nodes, you can put the new files in Node 1 and `/replacenodes`.
 Again, the bot will always take whichever node it finds that is the newest, as long as the directory has `Node` in the name.  **do not name any other directory in the root folder anything with `Node` in it**
 5. Fire up the bot!
+6. If you try to start a game now, you will notice that the bot will just respond with an error.
+That is because you didn't update the gif ids yet.
+See the section below for instructions on how to do this.

 ## GIF SUPPORT